isaacg1/isaacg1.github.io/_posts/2021-09-24-intuitions-brownian-motion.md

 ## Wrapup

 Through this intuitive analysis, we find different qualitative behaviors in dimensions 1, 2, and 3.
-In 1 dimension, the particle returned often.
-In 2, rarely, but not never.
+In 1 dimension, the particle returns often.
+In 2, it returns less often, but it still returns eventually.
 In 3, the particle eventually stops returning at all.

-All of these results are correct, and can be confirmed through simulation or exact analysis.
+All of these results are correct up to constant factors, which can be confirmed through simulation or exact analysis.

 Some takeaways, in my opinion: